 Both of my kids enjoyed playing with orange and cinammon scented playdough – they kept sniffing the dough and their hands.
 This was, once again, first experience they had with scented playdough and I’m very happy they enjoyed it!

 Do you play with scented playdough with your kids?
 Which scents are their favorites?

 How to Make Orange and Cinnamon Scented Playdough?

-Last time we have tried to make cooked homemade play dough, this time we decided to try and make no cooking recipe for play dough.
-Ingredients are similar for basic recipe:
+Last time we tried to make a cooked homemade playdough when we made a flower garden for Disney princess.
+This time we decided to try no cooking recipe for playdough.

 - 2 cups all purpose flour

 - 3/4 cup salt

 - 1 tsp vegetable oil

 - 1 cup of water

 - orange food coloring